mkorpela/overrides/README.rst

 .. image:: http://pepy.tech/badge/overrides
   :target: http://pepy.tech/project/overrides

-A decorator ``@override`` that verifies that a method that should override an inherited method actually does, and that.
+A decorator ``@override`` that verifies that a method that should override an inherited method actually does.

 Copies the docstring of the inherited method to the overridden method.